keviinfoes/LinkedSC/README.md

 # Linked
 This repository contains a self-collateralized stablecoin named linked (LKS).
 Linked is a stablecoin with minimal complexity.
 No Collateralized Debt Position (CDP) or multiple coins needed in the implementation.
-The stability is maintained by the stability tax that guarantees the buy / sell of LKD for the equilivent of 1 USD (now or in the future) as long as the token is used.
+The stability is maintained by the stability tax that guarantees the buy / sell of LKS for the equilivent of 1 USD (now or in the future) as long as the token is used.

 ## Description
 The design of linked is: